Table of Contents Hide

 Rafting, canoeing, or floating a river on an inflatable boat are great ways to go on an extended camping trip.
 Day trips and car camping are other easier ways to enjoy river camping.

 No matter how you choose to enjoy the river, you need to know what to bring for camping.
-Find out some essential gear items by checking out this guide to river camping equipment.
+Find out some essential gear items like hard shell roof top tents by checking out this guide to river camping equipment.
 Read on to find out all you need to know.

 A Boat for Riverside Camping